LinuxAtDuke/Intro-to-MySQL/README.md

 	mysql>> INSERT INTO LCL_genotypes (IID,SNPpos,rsID,Genotype) VALUES('HG02466','10:60523:T:G','rs112920234','TT'),('HG02563','10:60523:T:G','rs112920234','TT'),('HG02567','10:60523:T:G','rs112920234','00');

-  * We can also add data in bulk (from an local file).
+  * We can also add data in bulk (from a local file).
 The syntax follows, where:
     * tbl_name is the name of the table into which we wish to load data
     * '/path/to/filename' is the _full path_ to the name of the file where data is located
-    * '<column delimiter>' indicates the character(s) separating fields data file
+    * '\<column delimiter\>' indicates the character(s) separating fields in the data

-	mysql>> LOAD DATA LOCAL INFILE '/path/to/filename' INTO TABLE tbl_name FIELDS TERMINATED BY '<column delimiter>';
+	LOAD DATA LOCAL INFILE '/path/to/filename' INTO TABLE tbl_name FIELDS TERMINATED BY '<column delimiter>';

   * You can try running the following example yourself to load data: